ynikitenko/lena/docs/source/index.rst

 PyPI contains the last official release, which was tested for more Python versions.
 GitHub contains the most recent development code for experienced users.
-Usually it is well tested too, but there is a chance that a newly introduced interface can be changed.
+Usually it is well tested too, but there is a chance that a newly introduced interface will be changed.

 For most users *pip* install should be easier.
 If for some reasons you can't do that, you can get an archive of an official release from GitHub `releases <https://github.com/ynikitenko/lena/releases>`_.

-*pip* installs the framework to a system directory, while to install with *git* you need to adjust the PYTHONPATH.
+*pip* installs the framework into a system directory, while to install with *git* you need to adjust the PYTHONPATH.
 Add to your profile (e.g. ``.profile`` or ``.bashrc`` on Linux)

 .. .bashrc is for non-interactive shells, which are used with 'ssh command'.